justicephysics/humanos2.0/test-case-1000-infants.md

 The Space State does not need the elite universities to validate this.
 We will run the 1,000 Infants Test ourselves—not as an experiment, but as a **baseline of civilization**.

 - **UTI threshold (1.80):** All 10 scarcities are constitutionally eliminated for every citizen.
 The test is not a pilot programme; it is the default.
-- **Virtual Nalanda:** Quality education, freely available from birth, no narrow gates, no debt.
+- **Justice Physics Nalanda:** Quality education, freely available from birth, no narrow gates, no debt.
 - **Warrior‑Engineers:** The adults are not wage‑serfs; they are the owners of the means of production.
 - **Light@2.7 K Web:** The compute fabric that makes AGI‑driven diagnostics, personalised education, and fair markets a reality at near‑zero operating cost.